hetu-script/hetu-script/docs/docs/docs/en-US/module/README.md

 - When **isScript** is not provided or set to false, or the file is of extension '\*.ht', interpreter will evaluate the source as **ResourceType.hetuModule**.
 This kind of source file is organized like a C++, Java or Dart app.
 It only contains import statement and declarations(variable, function and class).
 The top level variables are lazily initialized (initialize when first used).
 - When **isScript** is true, or the file is of extension '\*.hts', interpreter will evaluate the source as **ResourceType.hetuScript**.
 This kind of source file is organized like a Javascript, Python and Lua file.
 It may contain any expression and control statement that is allowed in a function body (including nested function and class declaration).
 And every expression is immediately evaluated.

+## Import a JSON file

-It's possible to import a non-hetu source in your code.
-For example, it's possible to directly import a JSON format file.
-You will get a HTStruct object from it.
+It's possible to import a non-hetu source in your code sometimes.
+For example, if you imported a JSON file, you will get a HTStruct object from it.
 Because the syntax of a JSON is fully compatible with Hetu's struct object.

-However, to do so, there are some extra work to be done.
+To do so, there are some extra work to be done.
 You have to tell the **HTResourceContext** to includes JSON files in the beginning.

-And you must give the imported JSON a alias name in your namespace.
+And you have to give the imported JSON a alias name in your namespace.

 Example code (dart part):